-Before Lyft was Lyft, it was Zimride.
-Back in those days, Logan Green ceremoniously only ate beans until they raised money.
-Billions of rides and tens of billions of dollars later, they’ve forever changed the game in transportation.
+Before Lyft was Lyft, it was called Zimride and Logan Green ceremoniously only ate beans until they could raise money.
+But when everyone in San Francisco started talking about the Lyft cars with the pink mustaches, we knew those days were behind us.
+Billions of rides later, they’ve forever changed the game in transportation.

 lyft